microsoft/vscode-docs/blogs/2023/07/20/mangling-vscode.md

 Order: 83
 TOCTitle: Shrinking VS Code with name mangling
 PageTitle: Shrinking VS Code with name mangling
-MetaDescription: A look at how we how we cut 20% off the size of VS Code's JavaScript with name mangling.
+MetaDescription: A look at how we cut 20% off the size of VS Code's JavaScript with name mangling.
 Date: 2023-07-20
 Author: Matt Bierner
 ---